 The Fund's investment portfolio primarily consists of senior secured debt.
 The longer the duration of these securities, generally, the more susceptible they are to changes in market interest rates.
-As market interest rates increase, those securities with a lower yield-at-cost can experience a mark-to-market unrealized loss.
+As market interest rates increase, those securities with a lower yield-atcost can experience a mark-to-market unrealized loss.
 An impairment of the fair market value of its investments, even if unrealized, must be reflected in the Fund's financial statements for the applicable period and may therefore have a material adverse effect on the Fund's results of operations for that period.
+A reduction in interest rates may result in both lower interest rates on new investments and higher repayments on current investments with high interest rates, which may have an adverse impact on the Fund's net investment income and results of operations.